gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 ### Common rules

-Name resolution name is **case sensitive**.
+Name resolution is **case sensitive**.
 In general, a model can contain artifacts and members whose name differ in case only;
-there might be an linter check which informs model writers if they make use of this "feature".
+there might be a linter check which informs model writers if they make use of this "feature".

 While being case sensitive might be against the original intention of SQL, it actually _conforms_ to the SQL Specification after abstraction from the lexical syntax, see e.g. [SQL-92, §5.2.10 and 5.2.12…14](http://www.contrib.andrew.cmu.edu/~shadow/sql/sql1992.txt) for the semantics of quoted and non-quoted identifiers.
-In CDL, we just do not transform non-quoted identifiers to all-upper names.
+In CDL, we just do *not* transform non-quoted identifiers to all-upper names.

 Also, CSN-processors are cumbersome to write if they have to deal with (partial/feigned) case-insensitivity.